garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
     * - | (1)
-      - | Fetch the entity object using Repository interface method.
+      - | Fetch the entity object using Repository interface.
     * - | (2)
       - | Describe the example to delete the entity with 1:N relationship.
     * - | (3)